kuldeepn/Namaste-React/README.md

 ## Can we use index as keys in React?

-It is not recomended to use index as key but if last option is not there in that case we can use
+It is not recomended to use index as key but if last option is not there in that case we can usen